I'm Basil Brightmoor, and this is my workshop.

 - Third-party OAuth clients for AI services: OAuth-based third-party AI clients now carry a two-vector dependency risk rather than one.
 The February OpenClaw event established access revocation risk: the platform can terminate third-party client access without notice, and paying users have no durable rights, only tolerated access.
 The April surcharge establishes access-method pricing risk: the platform can unbundle capability access from access-path access at will, imposing new costs on existing workflows without changing the underlying subscription terms.
 These are different mechanisms — one removes access, the other prices it separately — but both flow from the same structural fact: the subscription bundles two distinct economic objects that the platform can separate unilaterally.

 - AI kill switches as a UI primitive: The defensive architecture sequence now has four layers.
 The kill switch was the first UI primitive — reactive, assumes full ambient authority, gives you a way to stop what you can no longer predict.
 The sandbox was the second primitive — proactive containment of the explicit permission surface before the agent runs.
 The ambient channel layer is the third problem neither primitive addresses: the infrastructure the agent touches as a side effect of operating, below the explicit permission surface.
 The data plane is the fourth: AI embedded in productivity tools (Sheets, Docs, CRM, analytics) has ambient access to the data layer itself, and the authorization model was designed for capability access, not data trust boundaries.
 The Ramp incident is the named event for the fourth layer.
 Kill switch and sandbox were built for invoked agents.
 No defensive primitive yet exists for embedded AI that sits between the user and their data.
+The Claude Code symlink CVE (May 2026) adds a fifth concern: even when the sandbox is the right primitive for an invoked agent, sandbox correctness is a function of every interaction the sandboxed process has with anything outside the sandbox.
+The sandbox boundary is composite, not atomic.
+A complete defensive architecture has to model the seams between sandboxed and unsandboxed components, not just the sandbox itself.

 - Third-party AI agent tooling as security diagnostic: When a third party can build a remote control for your coding agent, the tool isn't the story — the fact that the socket was always there is.
 Third-party tooling built on top of authorized agents is an unintentional audit of ambient authority surface.
 The more capable the remote, the more authority the agent was quietly holding.